alanjameschapman/whiteboard/README.md

 ### Post Detail (post_detail.html)

 The post detail screen displays the full content of the post.
 The user can comment on the post, and view approved comments made by other users.
 The teacher can edit or delete the post.
-The teacher can also approve comments made by students.
-Unapproved comments appear faded and student are marked as 'awaiting approval'.
+Unapproved comments appear faded and are marked as 'awaiting approval'.
+The teacher approve comments made by students here, as well as via the admin panel.

 | Teacher | Student |
 | :-: | :-: |